fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Almighty Allah refuted the claims of the Jews and the Christians in many verses of the Glorious Quran.

-    And they say: 'The Most Beneficent (Allah) has begotten a son (or offspring or children) as the Jews say: Ezra is the son of Allah, and the Christians say that He has begotten a son (Christ), and the pagan Arabs say that He has begotten daughters (angels, etc.)."
+    And they say: "The Most Beneficent (Allah) has begotten a son (or offspring or children) as the Jews say: Ezra is the son of Allah, and the Christians say that He has begotten a son (Christ), and the pagan Arabs say that He has begotten daughters (angels, etc.)."

     Indeed you have brought forth (said) a terrible evil thing Where by the heavens are almost torn, and the earth is split asunder, and the mountains fall in ruins, that they ascribe a son (or offspring or children) to the Most Beneficent (Allah).

     But it is not suitable for (the Majesty of) the Most Beneficent (Allah) that He should beget a son (or offspring or children).
 There is none in the heavens and the earth but comes unto the Most Beneficent (Allah) as a slave.
 Verily He knows each one of them, and has counted them a full counting And everyone of them will come to Him alone on the Day of Resurrection (without any helper, or protector or defender).
     Quran, surah Maryam (Mary) 19:88-95

     Almighty Allah commanded: O people of the Scripture (Jews and Christians)!
 Do not exceed the limits in your religion, nor say of Allah aught but the truth.
 The Messiah Jesus, son of Mary was (no more than) a Messenger of Allah and His Word, ("Be" - and he was) which He bestowed on Mary and a spirit (Ruh) created by Him; so believe in Allah and His Messengers.
-Say not: 'Three (trinity)!"
+Say not: "Three (trinity)!"
 Cease!
 (It is) better for you.
 For Allah is (the only) One Ilah (God), Glory be to Him (Far Exalted is He) above having a son.
 To Him belongs all that is in the heavens and all that is in the earth.
 And Allah is All-Sufficient as a Disposer of affairs.
     Quran, surah An-Nisa (The Woman) 4:171-173

 ### Miracles performed by Isa